sebastianruizva/JMidiSequencer/out/production/JMidiSequencer/cs3500/music/resources/README.md

 **Class Hierarchy**

-cs3500.music.view.ConsoleView (implements cs3500.music.view.ICompositionView)
+cs3500.music.audio.ConsoleView (implements cs3500.music.audio.ICompositionView)

-cs3500.music.view.DrawValues
+cs3500.music.audio.DrawValues

-cs3500.music.view.AudioView (implements cs3500.music.view.ICompositionView)
+cs3500.music.audio.AudioView (implements cs3500.music.audio.ICompositionView)

-cs3500.music.view.ViewManager
+cs3500.music.audio.ViewManager

 **Interface Hierarchy**

-cs3500.music.view.ICompositionView
+cs3500.music.audio.ICompositionView

 ----------------------------------------------------

 **_DESCRIPTIONS:_**

-**cs3500.music.view.ConsoleView**
+**cs3500.music.audio.ConsoleView**

-Renders a console view of the composition
+Renders a console audio of the composition

-**cs3500.music.view.DrawValues**
+**cs3500.music.audio.DrawValues**

 Holds constants for a unified visual render between classes

-**cs3500.music.view.AudioView**
+**cs3500.music.audio.AudioView**

-Renders an audio view of the composition
+Renders an audio audio of the composition

-**cs3500.music.view.ViewManager**
+**cs3500.music.audio.ViewManager**

 This is a factory class for views that allows the client to easily select between a console version of the output and the more complex GUI.

-**cs3500.music.view.ICompositionView**
+**cs3500.music.audio.ICompositionView**

 A unified typing for views relating to the music editor.
-As what and how different aspects of a composition should be displayed is not totally concrete, this only contains one method, initialize. rather than a series of methods dictating what should be included in the view.
+As what and how different aspects of a composition should be displayed is not totally concrete, this only contains one method, initialize. rather than a series of methods dictating what should be included in the audio.

-**cs3500.music.view.MusicEditorGUI**
+**cs3500.music.audio.MusicEditorGUI**

 A class responsible for displaying all the necessary interfaces related to a JMidiComposition.
 This includes a ledger containing every note in the composition, arranged horizontally, with each